-Census Bureau staff conducted a Tobacco Use Supplement (TUS) to the Current Population Survey (CPS) in conjunction with the May 2019 CPS.
+U.S. Census Bureau staff conducted a Tobacco Use Supplement (TUS) to the Current Population Survey (CPS) in conjunction with the September 2022 CPS.
 The National Cancer Institute (NCI) and the U.S. Food and Drug Administration (FDA) currently co-sponsor the supplement.
-NCI has sponsored the TUS-CPS regularly since 1992 (more information on individual past waves can be found on the NCI website http://cancercontrol.cancer.gov/brp/tcrb/tus-cps/).
-The CPS is a monthly labor force survey conducted in approximately 50,000 interviewed households across the country.
-Attachment 8 contains a facsimile of the May 2019 TUS questions.
+NCI has sponsored the TUS-CPS regularly since 1992 (more information on individual past waves can be found on the NCI website cancercontrol.cancer.gov/tus-cps).
+The CPS is a monthly labor force survey conducted in approximately 44,000 interviewed households across the country.
+Attachment 8 contains a facsimile of the September 2022 TUS questions.

-Major changes in content of the 2018-2019 series included:
+Major changes in content of the 2022-2023 wave included: